 Hagfish are eel-shaped, slime-producing marine fish that live their lives eating mostly dead flesh of fallen ocean victims.
 They can also burrow their way into living marine creatures!
-They use their specialize teeth and mouthparts to burrow inside the bodies and strip flesh to the bone.
-They also have a nasty defense in that they release a large amount of stringy, sticky, slime.
-Read more!
+These critters use their specialize teeth and mouthparts to burrow inside the bodies and strip flesh to the bone.
+They also have a nasty defense in that they release a large amount of stringy, sticky slime.

 First the Stats…

 Length: Up to 20+ inches

 Lifespan: Up to 40 years